kreelsama/InspectorTraceHandler/README.md

 **Note**: It is not recommended to index all traces first and then index selected traces subsequently like  `dataloader[:][100:200]` to get trace from 100 to 200.
 This basically loads all traces into your memory and then performing indexing afterwards.

-**Performance Note:** Every indexing is directly performed on you file system, so a good hard drive is preferred, or the indexing could be slow.
+**Performance Note:** Every indexing is directly performed on your file system, so a good hard drive is preferred, or the indexing could be slow.

 **Trace to numpy**
 if your memory is enough you can: